logdna/logdna-agent/tools/README.md

 - Update the `version` in [`logdna-agent.nuspec`](./files/win32/logdna-agent.nuspec#L7)

 ## LogDNA Agent for Debian Systems
-LogDNA Agent can be built and released for Debian systems by running the `scripts/debian.sh` script:
+LogDNA Agent can be built and released for Debian systems by running the `scripts/debian.sh` script: `bash tools/scripts/debian.sh`.
+Versioning for Linux Systems is tracked using [`package.json`](../package.json#L3).
-`bash tools/scripts/debian.sh`

 ### Dependencies
 - `Node.js: v8.3.0` and `NPM: v5.3.0`